Someshdiwan/JavaEvolution-Learning-Growing-Mastering/Section16StaticFinal/src/static vs instance members in Java.md

     }
 }

-/*
 Output:
 Static Block
-Executed before main
+Executed before
 main method
-Non static block executed before the execution of constructor Static block of Help class
+Non-static block executed before the execution of constructor Static block of Help class
 Hello
-*/

 ```

 ---

-### 6) Static method vs non static method
+### 6) Static method vs non-static method:

 - **Static methods** can be called with an object reference or class name, e.g., `ClassName.staticMethod()` or `objReference.staticMethod()`.
 - **Non static methods** are dependent on the object and can be called only by the object reference, e.g., `objReference.nonStaticMethod()`.

 **Remember one thing:**
-i) We can use static properties or members inside non static blocks or methods without object creation.
+i) We can use static properties or members inside non-static blocks or methods without object creation.
-ii) But we cannot use non static properties or methods inside static blocks or methods without object creation.
+ii) But we cannot use non-static properties or methods inside static blocks or methods without object creation.

 ---

-This completes the code and theory as discussed without any changes or additions.